karlh001/defiant-fg/README.md

 ## Install

 ### Linux

+On a Debian-based operating system, such as Ubuntu or Linux Mint, download the deb installer located in the deb directory.

-On Linux, run the install script as root.
+On other Linux, run the install script as root.

 	sudo sh INSTALL_LINUX.sh